Chris Cole (soccer)

-Christopher Cole (born February 3, 1996) is an American soccer player who plays as a defender for USL League One club Richmond Kickers.
+Christopher Cole (born February 3, 1996) is an American professional soccer player who plays as a defender.
+He is currently a free agent.

 Career

 Youth, college and amateur

 Cole played as part of the Eastside FC Premier academy, before heading to play college soccer at Lenoir–Rhyne University in 2014.
 After his freshman season, he transferred to Bellevue College, and then spent three years at Seattle Pacific University.

 In 2019, Cole also spent time with USL League Two side Seattle Sounders FC U-23.

 Professional

 In March 2021, Cole was invited to trial with USL League One side Richmond Kickers during their pre-season.
 He earned his first professional contract with the Kickers on April 29, 2021.
-He made his debut on May 2, 2021, appearing as a 68th-minute substitute during a 2–1 loss to Fort Lauderdale CF.
+He made his debut on May 2, 2021, appearing as a 68th-minute substitute during a 2–1 loss to Fort Lauderdale CF.On 9 December 2024, the Richmond Kickers did not renew his contract and he left club.